Bush Stone Curlew Spiritual Meaning

-It’s late at night, all of a sudden you begin to hear a bloodcurdling wail that drives goosebumps up the back of your neck?
+It’s late at night, and all of a sudden you begin to hear a bloodcurdling wail that drives goosebumps up the back of your neck.
 Nicknamed the screaming woman for a good reason.
 The squeal is loud and horrifying sounding like a ghostly banshee.
-Giving us an explanation of why the curlew means death and suicide is in some aboriginal cultures.
+Giving us an explanation of why the curlew means death and suicide in some aboriginal cultures.

 In fact, the curlew will scream during the day, at night anytime.
 Their eerie call is often heard just before a storm and in their mating season.
 The spiritual meaning of the curlew wail is one of sound vibration.
 The curlew’s high-frequency whistles activate the third eye chakra.
 Igniting our psychic senses.
 Hear the sound of the curlew.
 Copyright-Psychic Medium Ian Scott